FAQs: Programs for International Dentists

 Applicants who are not selected must wait one calendar year before re-applying to any international program.

-Most student Your F-1 student visa allows you entry into the USA 30 days prior to the start of your program.
-We recommend that you arrive at least three weeks in advance of the program start date so that you are able to find an apartment and complete the required pre-orientation check-in.
+Your F-1 student visa allows you entry into the USA up to 30 days prior to the start of your program.
+We recommend that you arrive 2-3 weeks in advance of the program start date.

 Apartments in NYC become available when they are ready to rent, not months before.
 Plan on staying in a hotel or with friends while you are apartment searching.